rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 >- I should get on with that other task and do this later.

 This activity is clearly more processor intensive and more information must be held in working memory.

-Note of Doubt - Sometimes doubt can be based on some known numerical probability but often it is much less clear than that.
-I may be simply that some situation is new and the outcome is important.
-Doubt, therefore, will be just another emotion that can be weighed up against the other emotions and likewise calibrated when tuning the system.
-It is still possible to generate a feeling of doubt from some statistical calculation, but thereafter it is an emotion that is compatible with our exisitng system.

 #### Mixed Feelings